lter/ltertools/README.md

 <!-- badges: end -->

-The goal of `ltertools` is to centralize the R functions created by members of the long term ecological research (LTER) community.
+The goal of `ltertools` is to centralize the R functions created by members of the Long Term Ecological Research (LTER) community.
 Many of these functions likely have broad relevance that expands beyond the context of their creation and this package is an attempt to share those tools to limit the amount of “re-inventing the wheel” that we each do in